oracle/truffleruby/doc/user/tools.md

 VisualVM is a GUI with many tools:

-* Monitoring such as CPU usage, heap size, time spent in GC etc (tab: Monitor)
+* monitoring such as CPU usage, heap size, time spent in GC, etc (tab: Monitor)
-* Capturing and exploring heap dumps (tab: Monitor)
+* capturing and exploring heap dumps (tab: Monitor)
-* A list of threads and their status, and thread dumps (tab: Threads)
+* a list of threads and their status, and thread dumps (tab: Threads)
-* CPU and Memory sampling profilers at the Java level (tab: Sampler)
+* CPU and memory sampling profilers at the Java level (tab: Sampler)
-* A CPU sampling profiler at the **Ruby** level (tab: Polyglot Sampler)
+* a CPU sampling profiler at the **Ruby** level (tab: Polyglot Sampler)

 There is more documentation about VisualVM on the [GraalVM website](https://www.graalvm.org/tools/visualvm/).